 Have you ever thought about transitioning you and your family from the typical American, refined foods diet to a traditional whole foods diet?

-So, over the next couple of weeks, I’m going to equip you with a workable schedule which will allow you to gradually introduce you and your family to the health and culinary benefits a traditional diet offers, as well as, make the transition as smooth as possible.
+So, I’m going to equip you with a workable schedule which will allow you to gradually introduce you and your family to the health and culinary benefits a traditional diet offers, as well as, make the transition as smooth as possible.

 You can choose if you want to make this a six-week plan or a six-month plan, but the goal is to think of this “transition” as a process…not an event!
 In order to make a true life-long impact on your health, you want to shift into making this a new lifestyle!